 Get matched with the best local agents from top brokerages and get pre-negotiated listing fees of just 1.5%.

 Clever's service is 100% free, with zero obligation.
 Interview as many agents as you like until you find the perfect fit — or walk away at any time.

 Rhode Island closing costs calculator

 How to save on Rhode Island closing costs

-While closing costs aren't typically the biggest expense for sellers in Rhode Island, you do have some options to help you pay less, if possible.
+While closing costs aren't usually the biggest expense for sellers in Rhode Island, there are a few ways to reduce these fees.